 To make the base:

 - Place the almonds in a food processor and blitz for a minute or so to break them up.
-Add the last and blitz again until you’ve got a texture of somewhere between breadcrumbs and wholemeal flour.
+Add the oats and blitz again until the texture is somewhere between breadcrumbs and wholemeal flour.

 - Add the maple syrup, cocoa powder and coconut oil and blitz until fully combined and the mixture starts to come together.